KamilFilar/Silver-Globe-API/README.md

 # :last_quarter_moon_with_face: API SilverGlobe :first_quarter_moon_with_face:
-> The repository contains the complete engineering thesis code (backend - Express.js).
+> The repository contains the REST API for SilverGlobe app.

 ## Get started